Newcastle Kingsmen

 The team are still highly active today, and maintain close links with the University of Newcastle upon Tyne, especially as most of the active members are current or former students of the University.
 As well as performing their own rapper dance, and another called “Byker Buildings” their repertoire includes the Grenoside longsword dance and Royton northwest dance.
 They are based at the Cumberland Arms in Byker, Newcastle upon Tyne, and practice on Wednesday evenings.

 In the last few years the team has undergone a minor revolution as a younger generation have taken over from the elders.
 The basic traditions of the team have been preserved while the team has become more active of late, with numerous festival attendances as well as two recent invited bookings in Germany.
-The team won the Steve Marris trophy at DERT 2007, as well as the hosts' special prize for the most imaginative use of cat print!
+The team won the Steve Marris trophy at DERT 2007, and both the Premier Class and Steve Marris Trophy at last year's DERT.
+The Kingsmen have also acquitted themselves well with the additional hosts' special awards, winning the “Landlord's Challenge” for performing in a pub whicb doesn't allow rapper at DERT 2005 in Preston, as well as Whip the Cat's special prize in 2007 for the most imaginative use of cat print!

 Further information